amir-khan-ak/octane_python_examples/README.md

 external-action-name: releases-overview

 _**Release Summary Treemap**_
-This report genrates a treemap on a single release to provide a summary on the content of a release.
+This report generates a treemap on a single release to provide a summary on the content of a release.
 The action (button for the external action editor: https://admhelp.microfocus.com/octane/en/15.0.40/Online/Content/AdminGuide/custom-buttons.htm), you can find in **External Actions.Release Reporting.external-actions-editor-json**.
 Just copy the content to you ALM Octane External Action Editor.
 ![Image of Release on a Treemap](images/releasetreemap.JPG) See this External Action in a short demo: https://youtu.be/wgapDDCmGjs
 external-action-name: release-summary

 _**Release Summary Table**_
-This report genrates a summary table for multiple releases to provide a summary on the content of each release.
+This report generates a summary table for multiple releases to provide a summary on the content of each release.
 The action (button for the external action editor: https://admhelp.microfocus.com/octane/en/15.0.40/Online/Content/AdminGuide/custom-buttons.htm), you can find in **External Actions.Release Reporting.external-actions-editor-json**.
 Just copy the content to you ALM Octane External Action Editor.
 ![Image of Releases on Summary Table](images/releasetable.JPG) See this External Action in a short demo: https://youtu.be/Q1EBkmvzAiQ
 external-action-name: release-summary-table